-From the initial options assessment to preliminary design right through to construction, our multi-disciplinary team engaged with a number of key stakeholders to deliver functionality with unique architecture, sustainable features, and innovative structural design.
+From the initial options assessment to preliminary design right through to construction, our multi-disciplinary team engaged with a number of key stakeholders to deliver functionality with unique architecture, and innovative structural design.

 2018 New Zealand Institute of Architects (NZIA) Auckland Awards - Public Architecture category (Beca in association with Cox Architects)

 Nominated for an award at the 2018 World Architecture Festival (WAF)

 Getting commuters to where they need to be quickly and efficiently is so important in a city like Auckland.
 I’m proud to have worked on a project that will make a difference to so many people.

 Senior Project manager